MatthewCamarena/CPSC351_A2/README.md

 ## Teamwork
 We broke down the parts of the project into managable sub assignments for each team member.
 - Jordan Harvey created the skeleton code of the program.
-- All worked with worked on bugfixing and making our own implementations but found ideal submission was Camarena Matthew.
+- All worked on bugfixing and making their own implementations, but found that the ideal submission was Camarena Matthew's.
 - README.md done by Jens Bernardino/Patrick Myers
-- Documentation done by Jens Bernardino/ Patrick Myers
+- Documentation done by Jens Bernardino/Patrick Myers
-- Testing done as a team for different environments MACOSx, and UBUNTO.
+- Testing done as a team for different environments MacOSX, and Ubuntu.